svsool/memo/help/README.md

 ![[Structure 2.png]]

-As you probably noticed, I use `yyyy-mm-dd ` format for naming my daily notes, which makes it easier to refer to certain dates or days throughout my diary.
+As you probably noticed from the screenshots, I use `yyyy-mm-dd ` format for naming my daily notes, which makes it easier to refer to certain dates or days throughout my diary.
+I hope you will find it useful too.

 Markdown is a well-known language for its flexibility, especially when it comes to writing and making notes, so you are free to choose your own and unique style of managing a personal knowledge base.